forestgrape/coronavirus/index.md

 In the following mechanism of actions are guessed:
 * tissue resident T cells distributed through the respiratory tract recognize preserved parts of the initially translated ORFs and induce aptosis in infected cells [citations and argumentation in work 14.7.].
 * Antibodies against some well preserved parts of proteins.
     - some extern proteins, which are preserved.
-The antibodies could either render the viruses uninfectious or acting as opsonins.
+The antibodies could either render the viruses uninfectious or acting as opsonin.
 Candidates:
         * S1
     - non extern proteins presented via MHC 1.
-The antibodies act as opsonins or are directly receptors of cytotoxic cells.
+The antibodies act as opsonin or are directly receptors of cytotoxic cells.
         * N

 * combination of tissue resident T cells and antibodies marking infected cells.